Highly Specialist Nurses and Therapists work together as an integrated team at Derwen College.

 The Speech and Language Therapy team at Derwen College works as part of a multidisciplinary team to maximise staff knowledge and skills around communication and dysphagia.

-This ensures therapy is embedded into College life providing a total communication approach.
-Students are given the opportunity to achieve their communication goals effectively in a real-life learning environment.
+Speech and Language Therapy is embedded into College life, thus providing a total communication approach.
+Students are supported to achieve communication goals in a real-life learning environment.

 - Dysphagia assessments